CANTUS-Project/abbot/README.md

     $ pip install -r requirements-devel.txt

-Install ``abbott`` itself.
-This ensure the ``abbott`` module is importable in the interpreter.
+Install ``abbot`` itself.
+This ensure the ``abbot`` module is importable in the interpreter.

     $ pip install -e .

 The test suite uses the ``pytest`` package.
-To run the test suite, ensure your venv is activated, then issue the following command from the "abbott" root directory:
+To run the test suite, ensure your venv is activated, then issue the following command from the "abbot" root directory:

     $ py.test

 ``pytest`` is quite clear in its output, so you should not have to guess whether the tests passed.
-To run a test instance of *Abbott*, run this command from the "abbott" root directory:
+To run a test instance of *Abbot*, run this command from the "abbot" root directory:

-    $ python abbott
+    $ python abbot

 Install for Deployment: Preferred Way
 -------------------------------------